Welcome to the Advanced Spanish Program for the Humanities, Social Sciences and Engineering!

 In the SPRING the same intensive language and culture course, and orientation take place in Cuenca.
 Students are introduced to the culture and traditions of Spain through the eyes and lives of local people from Cuenca.

 In Madrid, the Hopkins students select courses from offerings available in the Cursos de Estudios Hispánicos, a program specifically designed for international students.
 And for those who wish further integration into the larger Spanish-speaking student population, from the Cursos regulares at Universidad Carlos III.

 Founded in 1989, Carlos III is one of the few institutions in Spain that has adopted the American model of higher education.

-Students Take 6 three-credit courses, and complete a total of 18 credits.
+Students Take 6 three-credit courses, completing a total of 18 credits.
 Each class will subsequently transfer back to JHU as a three-credit-hour upper-division course.
-In addition, you will take an obligatory language course, the level of which will be determined as a result of oral and written placement tests administered on the first day of orientation.
-Courses are taught by faculty selected by Universidad Carlos III.
+In addition, students take an obligatory language course, the level of which will be determined as a result of oral and written placement tests administered on the first day of orientation.
+CEH courses are taught by faculty selected by Universidad Carlos III.